CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/index.md

 # Cardiff School of Mathematics Code Club

-Meeting time: Thursday at 1600
+Meeting time: Thursdays at 1600

+(There might be doughnuts)